c2lang/c2compiler/README.md

         -> change Yaml parser to use SourceMgr, add locs -> LATER, for now just use
         DONT CHANGE RECIPE YET, FIRST JUST PARSE manifest.yml
+    - re-use components between targets? (libc)

+    - check duplicate module names between components (on every new module) -> components get/add to list of all Modules -> if they create a new one, they check
+    - fill in all imports
+        -> mark all external modules if used (later only parse those needed)
+    - update module sorting